DanielaNovoa15/METRISK/README.md

 - **Interactive Interface**: User-friendly interface built with Tkinter for easy navigation and data visualization.

 ## Requirements
 To run MetRisk offline, you need a Python environment capable of executing Python scripts and visualizing the Tkinter-based interface.
-We recommend using Spyder, which can be easily downloaded from the official website.
+We recommend using Git Bash, which can be easily downloaded from the official website.

 ### Required Python Libraries
 Before running MetRisk, ensure the following libraries are installed: